Mamma Didn’t Know

 Mamma didn’t know –

-How much I cried in disbelief even as adult!
+How much I cried in disbelief even as adult

-Knowing diplomacy hides truth in professional world!
+Knowing diplomacy hides truth in professional world

-Defense Industries make profit from the horror of War!
+Defense Industries make profit from the horror of War

-Politicians lie under oath to hide supremacy terror!
+Politicians lie under oath to hide supremacy terror

-Religion writes prophecies justifying killings with fear!
+Religion writes prophecies justifying killings inventing fear!

 Mamma didn’t know –

-That I thanked her every time I cooked my meal!
+That I thanked her every time I cooked my meal

 Apologized for past complaints I didn’t mean!